 Freshwater benthic macroinvertebrate communities are composed primarily of insect larvae, mollusks, and worms.
 They are an essential link in the aquatic food web, providing food for fish and consuming algae and aquatic vegetation (U.S. EPA, 2006).
-The presence and distribution of macroinvertebrates in streams can vary across geographic locations based on elevation, stream gradient, and substrate (Barbour et al., 1999).
-These organisms are sensitive to disturbances in stream chemistry and physical habitat, both in the stream channel and along the riparian zone, and alterations to the physical habitat or water chemistry of the stream can have direct and indirect impacts on their community structure.
+The presence and distribution of macroinvertebrates in rivers and streams can vary across geographic locations based on elevation, stream gradient, and substrate (Barbour et al., 1999).
+These organisms are sensitive to disturbances in stream chemistry and physical habitat, both in the stream channel and along the riparian zone, and alterations to the physical habitat or water chemistry of the river or stream can have direct and indirect impacts on their community structure.
 Because of their relatively long life cycles (approximately 1 year) and limited migration, benthic macroinvertebrates are particularly susceptible to site-specific stressors (Barbour et al., 1999).

 Once the overall MMI was established, a set of relatively undisturbed sites was selected to determine the range of MMI scores that would be expected among “least disturbed” sites.
 A separate reference distribution was developed for each ecoregion.
 Next, the MMI score for every sampled site was compared with the distribution of MMI scores among the ecoregion’s reference sites.
 If a site’s MMI score was below the 5th percentile of the regional reference distribution, the site was classified as “most disturbed.”
 This threshold was used because it offers a high degree of confidence that the observed condition is statistically different from the “least disturbed” reference condition.
-Streams with MMI scores above the 25th percentile of the reference range were labeled “least disturbed,” indicating a high probability that they are similar to the relatively undisturbed reference sites.
-Streams falling between the 5th and 25th percentiles were classified as “moderately disturbed.”
+Rivers and streams with MMI scores above the 25th percentile of the reference range were labeled “least disturbed,” indicating a high probability that they are similar to the relatively undisturbed reference sites.
+Rivers and streams falling between the 5th and 25th percentiles were classified as “moderately disturbed.”
 In addition to national totals, this indicator displays MMI scores for the nine ecoregions.

-- This indicator provides an assessment of change between two points in time.
+The 2008-2009 NRSA was the first to sample rivers and streams of all sizes.
+Thus, this indicator provides an assessment of change between two points in time.
 Some of these changes are statistically significant, and some are not.
 Detecting long-term trends will require more years of data.